philipl/pidgin-indicator/README.md

     the menu.
 It is up to the indicator provider in the destkop environment to decide what action triggers the secondary action, if at all.
   * In Unity, a middle-click triggers the secondary action
-  * In nome-shell using the AppIndicator/KStatusNotifierItem extension, very recent versions now support the same middle-click behaviour as in Unity.
+  * In gnome-shell using the AppIndicator/KStatusNotifierItem extension, very recent versions now support the same middle-click behaviour as in Unity.
 This extension is installed by default with Ubuntu 17.10.
   * I'm not sure what KDE Plasma does.
 Some people have said it also